smenard/-/README.md

--　雪
 - This repository give you little challenges that you can do to learn different languages in a natural way.
 -　It will give you different answers for each challenge.
 -
     Good Luck :)